-Motor carriers: Motor carriers of property or passengers, using highways of this state, must, unless they meet one of the two exceptions set forth below, apportion their net apportionable income to Virginia using the ratio of vehicle miles in this state to total vehicle miles everywhere.
+Motor carriers of property or passengers, using highways of this state, must, unless they meet one of the two exceptions set forth below, apportion their net apportionable income to Virginia using the ratio of vehicle miles in this state to total vehicle miles everywhere.
 "Vehicle miles" means miles traveled by vehicles, owned or operated by the taxpayer, hauling property or carrying passengers for a charge or fare.

-A carrier meeting either of the exceptions set forth below is not required to apportion income to Virginia.
-In such cases a return must be filed but it is necessary only to enter name and address on appropriate lines, enter a zero on Line 8a, Form 500, check the appropriate box(es) on Line 1, Section A, Schedule 500A, and complete Line 1, Section B of Schedule 500A.
-(Va.
-Code § 58.1-417.)
+A carrier meeting either of the exceptions set forth below is not required to apportion income to Virginia (Va.
+Code § 58.1-417).
+In such cases a return must be filed but it is necessary only to enter the name and address on appropriate lines, enter a zero on Line 8a of the Form 500, check the appropriate box(es) in Section A, Line 1, and complete Section B, Line 1 of Schedule 500A.